 Europe is a popular destination for solo travelers.
 A full 50% of female travelers consider it their go-to choice.

-How much does it cost for one person to travel in 2022?
+How much does it cost for one person to travel solo?

 It depends on how much you’re willing to spend.
-Some opt for more lavish experiences, whereas others can travel on a budget.
-Thus, 38% of people spend between $1,000 and $2,000 on solo travel each week, and only 6% go over $4,000.
+Some people opt for more lavish experiences, whereas others can travel on a budget.
+Thus, 38% of people spend between $1 and $2K on solo travel each week, and only 6% go over $4K.

-What destination is the most popular among solo travelers in 2022?
+What destination is the most popular among solo travelers?

 The most popular solo travel destination is Australia, according to 71% of people.
 Maybe because it offers anything from incredible beaches and adventure activities to world-class dining and nightlife.

-In 2022, 25% of people will travel alone.
-Gen Zers and Millennials will lead the way, according to new research from MMGY.
+In 2022, 25% of people traveled alone.
+Gen Zers and Millennials led the way, according to new research from MMGY.

 Solo travel is becoming increasingly popular.
-According to Booking.com, only 14% of people traveled by themselves pre-pandemic, whereas that number jumped to 23% by mid-2021.
-Plus, solo travel is up by 761.15%, based on Google Trends.
+According to Booking.com, only 14% of people traveled by themselves pre-pandemic, whereas that number jumped to 23% in mid-2021.

 Most solo travelers are female (84%).
 That said, 16% of men also venture out on their own.